Keyword research guide: focus on intent and conversion

 While others focus on popular keywords, we look for what competitors are missing.
 Our method:

-Week 1: Analyze top 5 competitors Week 2: Export their keyword data (via SEMrush free version) Week 3: Identify gaps they don't rank for Week 4: Target these missed opportunities
+Week 1: Analyse top 5 competitors Week 2: Export their keyword data (via SEMrush free version) Week 3: Identify gaps where they do not rank Week 4: Target these missed opportunities

 Tool 2: Belgian long-tail goldmine

-Long-tail keywords are gold for SMEs.
-At ClickForest, we have built a database of 10,000+ Belgian long-tail keywords:
+Long-tail keywords are gold for Belgian SMEs.
+At ClickForest we have built a database of 10,000+ Belgian long-tail keywords:

 Our top performing long-tail categories: